Hospitals Look To Nursing Homes To Help Stop Drug-Resistant Infections

 At least 2 million people in the U.S. become infected with some type of antibiotic-resistant bacteria each year, and about 23,000 die from those infections, according to the CDC.

 People in hospitals are vulnerable to these bugs, and people in nursing homes are particularly vulnerable.
-Up to 15 percent of hospital patients and 65 percent of nursing home residents harbor drug-resistant organisms, though not all of them will develop an infection, says Dr. Susan Huang, who specializes in infectious diseases at University of California, Irvine.
+Up to 15 percent of hospital patients and 65 percent of nursing home residents harbor drug-resistant organisms, though not all of them will develop an infection, says Dr. Susan Huang, who specializes in infectious diseases at the University of California, Irvine.

 "Superbugs are scary and they are unabated," Huang says.
 "They don't go away."